 The exact cause of IPF is unknown, but it is believed to be caused by a combination of genetic and environmental factors.
 The American Lung Association, The American Thoracic Society, and Pulmonary Fibrosis Foundation are excellent sources of information for overall lung health-related quality content.
 It is also a great source of patient education material.

-Idiopathic pulmonary fibrosis IPF causes respiratory problems, such as shortness of breath, a dry cough, shallow breathing, gradual weight loss, tiredness, and aching joints.
-The most significant symptoms of IPF are typically standard and comparable to other diseases; however, the continuous development of these symptoms distinguishes IPF from the common cold.
+IPF causes slowly worsening respiratory problems, such as shortness of breath, a dry cough, shallow breathing, gradual weight loss, tiredness, and aching joints.
+Many of these symptoms can be seen in other conditions; however, the continuous worsening of these despite decongestants and inhaled medications symptoms distinguishes IPF from the common cold, asthma or even COPD/ emphysema.

-These medications aid in the slowing of lung function deterioration caused by IPF.
+These medications aid in slowing the scarring (fibrosis) caused by IPF.
 They may also assist with preventing an unexpected and striking worsening of symptoms over a few days or weeks, allowing patients treated to live longer.
-The FDA has only approved these two medicines.
+These are the only medications officially approved by the FDA specifically for the treatment of IPF.

 The average survival time following a diagnosis of IPF patients is 3 to 5 years.
 Keep in mind that this is an average and that some individuals survive much longer than five years with IPF.
 With early diagnosis and appropriate management, many people live normal lives for years after being diagnosed.

-IPF is typically diagnosed through a combination of tests, including a physical examination, a chest X-ray, pulmonary function tests, and a CT scan.
-A biopsy may also be performed to confirm the diagnosis.
+IPF is typically diagnosed through a combination of tests, including a physical examination, a chest X-ray, pulmonary function tests, heart tests such as an echocardiogram, blood work, and a CT scan.
+A bronchoscopy or a lung biopsy may also be performed to confirm the diagnosis.

 There are four stages of IPF disease progression, each with its own set of symptoms: